-Agend a Item Action No. Details 11.2.a 1 (Meeting participants to provide comments on China's proposal to make the South China Soa an independent area within S-23 till the end of August 2010 in order to determine the way forward.)
+Agend a Item Action No. Details 11.2.a 1 (Meeting participants to provide comments on China's proposal to make the South China Sea an independent area within S-23 as soon as possible in order to determine the way forward.)
 11.2.b 2 China to re-consider its position on Natuna Sea and/or provide additional information to the Chair for circulation to meeting participants.
-11.2.c 3 China to provide the Chair with the official agreement with Vietnam-about Beibu Gulf and information on actual technical usage of this name, for circulation to meeting participants.
+11.2.c 3 China to provide the Chair with the official agreement with Vietnam about Beibu Gulf and information on actual technical usage of this name, for circulation to meeting participants.
 Based on the responses received, the Chair to propose a way forward.
-11.2.g 4 Meeting participants to provide the Chair with their views on China's proposal to name the island "Taiwan Dao" instead of "TAIWAN", by end of July 2010.
+11.2.g 4 Meeting participants to provide the Chair with their views on China's proposal to name the island "Taiwan Dao" instead of "TAIWAN" as soon as possible.
 Based on the responses received, the Chair to propose a way forward.
-11.2.j 5 China to provide the Chair with written technical justification for separation of Bo Hai from the Yellow Sea.
+11.2.j 5 China to provide the Chair with written technical justification for separation of Bo Hai from the Yellow Sea .
 The Chair to circulate it to the meeting participants for final approval.
 11.2.k 6 China and USA to provide the Chair with written technical justification for their respective proposals regarding the line of demarcation between Bo Hai and the Yellow Sea .
 These, together with IHB findings on the justification for the existing line dating back to 1986, to be circulated to meeting participants by the Chair for final approval.
-11.2.I 7 Bilateral discussions to take place between China and Rep of Korea regarding the changes proposed by China on the eastern limit of the Yellow Sea .
-Outcome of these discussions to be sent to the Chair by end of July 2010 as soon as possible for circulation to the meeting participants.
+11.2.I 7 Discussions to take place between China and Rep of Korea regarding the changes proposed by China on the southeastern limit of the Yellow Sea .
+Outcome of these discussions to be sent to the Chair as soon as possible for circulation to the meeting participants.
 11.3 8 In connection with naming the sea area between the Korean peninsula and the Japanese archipelago, Australia, France, Japan and Republic of Korea to provide the Chair with their proposals for circulation to the members of the WG.
-Meeting participants and WG members not attending the meeting to provide the Chair, by the end of August 2010, with their views on these proposals.
+Meeting participants and WG members not attending the meeting to provide the Chair, as soon as possible, with their views on these proposals.
 Based on the responses received, the Chair to propose a way forward.
-11.4 9 IHB to provide Oman with historical information on the limits of the Strait of Ormuz.
+11.4 9 IHB to provide Oman with historical information on the limits of the Strait of Hormuz.